stephenslab/ash/README.md

 packages installed.
 I have used the R package `packrat` to try to make this easier, but on some systems it may be easier to install all the packages you need by hand.
-If things go wrong, look also at "if things go wrong" below.
+If things go wrong, look also at "If things go wrong" below.

 ### Step-by-step instructions